robocorp/robocorp/CONTRIBUTING.md

 Check with `pyenv versions` your currently active interpreter to be used as default under any package, and with `pyenv which <executable>` the absolute path to the resolved executable you want to run.

-> When using Conda or Pyenv, Poetry and Invoke should've been installed in the base environment by _pip_ installing the
+> When using Conda or Pyenv, Poetry and Invoke should have been installed in the base environment by _pip_ installing
-> [requirements.txt][requirements].
+> the [requirements.txt][requirements] first.

 ### Development